Frequently Asked Questions

 What is the discovery call?

 The discovery call is a free, short conversation where we talk about your goals, your experience, and what you're looking for in a coach.
-There's no pressure and no obligation.
-It's simply a chance for us to see if we're a good fit before you commit to anything.
+It's a chance for us to see if we're a good fit before you commit to anything.

 How do I get started?